 - Can’t power everything

-Looking for something a bit smaller, but a generator that still packs a punch?
+Looking for something a bit smaller, but still want a generator that packs a punch?
 Westinghouse strikes again with the Westinghouse iGen4500 Generator.
-This little generator is perfect for those of you looking to power a decent amount of your 50 amp RV, but know you won’t need wattage above 4500.
+This little generator is perfect for those looking to power a decent amount of your 50 amp RV, but know you won’t need wattage above 4500.

-This generator is both the quietest and most fuel efficient on our list!
-It includes electric start up with a key fob, 4500 starting watts and 3700 running watts, many outlets and meters, and all of it runs for up to 18 hours on only 3.4 gallons of gas!
+This generator is both the quietest and most fuel-efficient on our list!
+It includes an electric start-up with a key fob, 4500 starting watts and 3700 running watts, many outlets and meters, and all of it runs for up to 18 hours on only 3.4 gallons of gas!

 Believe it or not, this generator weighs less than 100 pounds, which means a more compact and lighter generator for your packing list.
-This may be a beneficial addition to your RV, and it may be a more feasible option for those of you worried about the weight of these larger generators.
+This may be a beneficial addition to your RV, and it may be a more feasible option for those of you, who like me, get worried about the weight of these larger generators.

 Check out today’s price on Amazon by clicking here.